Vertical Garden Care Checklist: Weekly & Monthly Maintenance

 Here we are.
 The number one frustration.
 You water the top, and it cascades down, leaving the top plants waterlogged and barely touching the bottom ones.

-My “Learned-it-the-Hard-Way” Moment: My first vertical herb garden was a disaster.
+My first vertical herb garden was a disaster.
 I’d water the top, and the water would just run straight down the front of the felt pockets, completely missing the soil of the plants below.
 My mint at the bottom was practically swimming, while my thyme at the top was bone dry.
 It was infuriating.
-I nearly gave up.
+The solution is a combination of the right soil and the right method for how to water a tall vertical garden:

-- For Pocket Systems: The “slow and low” method is best.
+• For Pocket Systems: The “slow and low” method is best.
 Use a watering can with a narrow spout and water each pocket individually.
 Go slowly.
 Let the water soak in before adding more.

-- For Stacked Planters: Water the top planter until you see water start to drip into the one below.
+• For Stacked Planters: Water the top planter until you see water start to drip into the one below.
 Wait, then move to the next one down.

 Ongoing Care and Maintenance